List of Volkswagen Group petrol engines: EA825 V8

-5.2 V10 40v FSI (Gallardo LP560-4/Huracán LP610-4/R8)
+V10

 This is the second Lamborghini engine developed by AUDI AG, who became owners of Automobili Lamborghini S.p.A. following the takeover of Lamborghini by the German Volkswagen Group.
 It is a development of Audi's fundamentally identical 5.2 V10 40v FSI engine as used in the Audi C6 S6 and Audi D3 S8.
 This variant has been de-tuned for the Audi R8 V10.